rstan-dev/pp4-yoomoov/README.md

 ## SECURITY SETTINGS
 The following precautions were taken regarding the security of the site:
-1. An env.py was created at the start of the project to contain the following:
+1. An env.py was created at the start of the project, and added to .gitignore, to contain the following:
 - DATABASE_URL
 - SECRET_KEY
 - CLOUDINARY_URL